NinaNotman/MIMIC3_Extubation_Prediction/README.md

 [Images](https://github.com/NinaNotman/MIMIC3_Extubation_Prediction/tree/main/images)
 [Presentation](https://github.com/NinaNotman/MIMIC3_Extubation_Prediction/blob/main/PDF_Version_CDS_Extubation_MIMIC3.pdf) Presentation of the capstone project

-## Results
-- Best performing model(s): Base Model: , Advanced Model , Reduced Model: , Balanced Model:
-- Most important features across all feature importances:

 # Conclusion
+Our best performing model is XGBoost with 12 features.
 We mainly focused on the evaluation metric F-Beta(0.5), to ensure als little false positives as possible.
 Feature importance is the first attempt to tackle interpretability.
 If there would be a higher demand on interpretability, we would rather prefer transparent classifiers, such as Decision Tree, Logistic Regression or linear SVM.
 At the end 75% of positive identification are actually correct.
 The accuracy of 0.75 tell us that more than 75% of all predictions are correct.
 Compared to the success rate from the database (Precison: 66%, Accuracy: 55%), the goal of improving the success of extubations has been achieved.

 The important features of the best XGBoost Model: